fiftydinar/gidro-os/README.md

 ## Plans for the future
 - Integrate all post-setup into image as much as possible
-- Integrate "OpenWeather" extension in an image as a rpm (currently use fork, as official is not ready)
+- Maintain current fork of OpenWeather from unmerged changes, as it looks like it is abandoned (separate extension reborn project is needed)
 - Migrate "Quick Close in Overview" extension from my copr to official rpm when it gets released
 - Update System76-Power to latest version